HuyNguyenAu/NHK-Easy-Flutter/README.md

-# nhk_easy
+# NHK Easy Flutter
-A simple Flutter app to read NHK Easy articles.
+A simple Flutter app to read and cache Japanese NHK Easy articles.